What is new product development (NPD)?

 Other documents might include:

-- Business Case/Business Analysis: Includes relevant estimates for market share, conversion rates, click through rates, activation rates, consumables trail, cannibalization, ASPs, NPV, IRR, payback period, gross profit, and operating profit.
-Also, may include an explanation of the business risks
+- Business Case/Business Analysis: Includes relevant estimates and metrics for market share, conversion rates, click-through rates, activation rates, consumables trail, cannibalization, ASPs, NPV, IRR, payback period, gross profit, and operating profit.
+Also, it may include an explanation of the business risks, along with a SWOT analysis.

 - Business Assessment: Verifies commercial and, where applicable, regulatory readiness and might include prototyping to get better feedback